Introduction to Editing

 The Editing unit contains 40 tutorials, each marked by (2) in front of a (.) followed by a (#).
 This tutorial, for example, is labeled (2.1).
 The next tutorial, Philosophy, is labeled (2.2).
 And so on and so forth.

-This indicates the order in which to follow the tutorials, if you are starting from scratch.
+This indicates the order in which to follow the tutorials if you’re starting from scratch.
 If you’re already well versed in certain subjects, feel free to jump around!

-Please note that unlike the Photography unit, most of the Editing tutorials are only in video format due to the nature of the content.
+Please note that unlike the Photography unit, most of the Editing tutorials are only in video format because Lightroom and/or Photoshop are needed to demonstrate the concept.

-From there, I’m going to start by walking you through my organization process, including the hardware I use, how I upload photos to Lightroom, sort the best ones, and prepare them for Photoshop.
+From there, I’m going to start by walking you through my organization process, including the Hardware/Software I use, how I Import the Files to My Computer, then Import to Lightroom, Cull the Photos, and finally Prepare The Images for Photoshop.

-Next, I’m going to introduce you the basics of Photoshop, and guide you through layers, masks, selections, and adjustments.
-From there we’re going to start moving into mid-level Photoshop techniques, such as healing, the brush tool, smart objects, and filters.
-And then finally I’m going to introduce you to blending- AKA how to do focus stacks, time blends, focal blends, and sky blends.
+Next, I’m going to show you how to Import Your Images to Photoshop, and guide you through the basics of Photoshop, including Layers, Masks, Selections, and Adjustments.
+From there we’re going to start moving into mid-level Photoshop techniques, such as Healing, Frequency Separation, the Brush Tool, the History Tool, Smart Objects, and Filters.
+Then I’m going to introduce you to blending- AKA how to do Focus Stacks, Time Blends, Focal Blends, and Sky Blends.

 Finally, I’m going to run through five complete edits from start to finish, so you can see exactly how my editing process works.